-Figures 5.3.5a through 5.3.5i show the simulated change in hydraulic head from the start of the transient period in 1930 to the end of the transient period in 2010.
-The changes in hydraulic heads are plotted as drawdown.
+Figures 5.3.5a through 5.3.5i show the simulated change in hydraulic head from the start of the transient period in 1930 to the end of the transient period in 2010 plotted as drawdown.
 The drawdown was calculated at each grid cell as the predicted hydraulic head in 2010 minus the predicted steady-state hydraulic head.
-The figures show drawdown contours for each of the nine hydrogeological units.
+The figures show drawdown contours for each of the nine hydrogeologic units.

-Figure 5.3.5a shows contours of the simulated drawdown for the Colorado and Brazos river alluviums.
-The maximum simulated drawdown is less than 20 feet in the Colorado River Alluvium and less than 30 feet in the Brazos River Alluvium.
-Across both alluviums, most of the area has drawdowns less than 10 feet.
-The area with the highest drawdown is in southern Robertson County, where significant pumping in the Brazos Alluvium has occurred since 2004.
+Figure 5.3.5a shows contours of the simulated drawdown for the Colorado and Brazos rivers alluvium.
+The maximum simulated drawdown is less than 20 feet in the Colorado River alluvium and less than 30 feet in the Brazos River alluvium.
+Across both alluviums, most of the area has a drawdown of less than 10 feet.
+The area with the highest drawdown is in southern Robertson County, where significant pumping in the Brazos River alluvium has occurred since 2004.

-Figures 5.3.5b, 5.3.5c, and 5.3.5d show contours of the simulated drawdown for the Sparta Aquifer, Weches Formation, and Queen City Aquifer.
+Figures 5.3.5b, 5.3.5c, and 5.3.5d show contours of the simulated drawdown for the Sparta Aquifer, Weches Formation, and Queen City Aquifer, respectively.
 The drawdown patterns for these three hydrogeologic units are similar.
 Across the confined regions, the drawdown typically ranges between 50 and 125 feet, with drawdowns greater than 100 feet occurring in the southern portion of the model.
 In the outcrops, the drawdown values are typically less than 25 feet.
-The general trend is lower drawdowns up dip and larger drawdowns down dip.
+The general trend is lower drawdowns updip and larger drawdowns downdip.

 Figures 5.3.5e and 5.3.5f show contours of the simulated drawdown for the Reklaw Formation and the Carrizo Aquifer, respectively.
-These two hydrogeological units have similar patterns in their drawdowns contours.
-The prominent features in both units are cones-of-depression in the northern part of the model caused by pumping in the Carrizo Aquifer.
-In the Carrizo Aquifer, the greatest drawdowns occur in northwest Angelina County where the cone-of-depression, as defined by the 150-foot contour, encompasses an area of about 729 square miles and has a maximum drawdown of 450 feet.
-A second, smaller cone-of-depression exists at the corner of Cherokee and Smith counties.
-This cone-of-depression encompasses drawdowns greater than 150 feet across about 225 square miles and has a maximum drawdown of 410 feet.
-The shape of these cones-of-depressions are evident in the drawdown contours for the Reklaw Formation, but the drawdown values are less than the drawdown values in the Carrizo Aquifer.
-The maximum drawdown in the Reklaw Formation for the cones-of-depression in Angelina County and near the Smith/Cherokee counties boundary is 235 and 195 feet, respectively.
-In the southern and central region of the model, the drawdowns are much lower between 25 and 75 feet for most of the region, with lower values occurring near the outcrops and higher values occurring down dip.
+These two hydrogeologic units have similar patterns in their drawdown contours.
+The prominent features in both units are cones of depression in the northern part of the model caused by pumping in the Carrizo Aquifer.
+In the Carrizo Aquifer, the greatest drawdowns occur in northwest Angelina County where the cone of depression, as defined by the 150-foot contour, encompasses an area of about 729 square miles and has a maximum drawdown of 450 feet.
+A second, smaller cone of depression exists at the corner of Cherokee and Smith counties.
+This cone of depression encompasses drawdowns greater than 150 feet across about 225 square miles and has a maximum drawdown of 410 feet.
+The shapes of these cones of depression are evident in the drawdown contours for the Reklaw Formation, but these magnitudes are less than those in the Carrizo Aquifer.
+The maximum drawdown in the Reklaw Formation for the cones of depression in Angelina County and near the Smith/Cherokee counties boundary is 235 and 195 feet, respectively.
+In the southern and central regions of the model, the drawdowns are much lower, between 25 and 75 feet, for most of the region, with lower values occurring near the outcrops and higher values occurring downdip.